BBC’s release of salary info reveals gender gap among top earners

 BBC chief Tony Hall said the list showed “the need to go further and faster on issues of gender and diversity,” but defended the high salaries.

 “The BBC does not exist in a market on its own where it can set the market rates,” he said.
-“If we are to give the public what they want, then we have to pay for those great presenters and stars.
+“If we are to give the public what they want, then we have to pay for those great presenters and stars.”

+Most of the salaries are not particularly high by international — and especially U.S. — TV standards.
+Talk-radio host Howard Stern earned $90 million in the year to June 1, while Fox News anchor Sean Hannity was paid $36 million, according to a list compiled by Forbes magazine.

+In Britain, commercial networks ITV and Sky pay some top stars more than the BBC.
+But they are not required to disclose the amounts — and the money doesn’t come from the public purse.

-The list doesn’t include BBC talent paid by outside production companies.
+The BBC list doesn’t include onscreen talent paid by outside production companies.
 That may explain the absence of big-name stars including nature presenter David Attenborough and “Top Gear” host Matt LeBlanc.

 Conservative lawmaker John Whittingdale, who brought in the disclosure requirement when he was Culture Secretary, said taxpayers deserved to know who at the BBC was earning high salaries “and reach a judgment for themselves of whether that is good value for money.”